Magma-valued metric spaces: Abstract

 \section{Abstract}

-In this paper, first we introduce dense unital magmas and magma-valued metric spaces.
-The density property of the ordered unital magmas, monoids, and hemirings helps us to generalize a couple of classical results related to the convergence and Cauchy property of sequences and series.
-For example, we prove that the Cauchy Condensation Test holds for Cauchy complete fields.
-We also introduce hemiring-valued pseudonormed rings which are a generalization of pseudonormed rings and valuation domains.
-Then, we prove that finite-dimensional algebras over hemiring-valued pseudonormed fields can be pseudonormed which is a generalization of a result by Albert.
+In the second section, we introduce dense unital magmas and show that a near-ring is dense if and only if it has a positive element smaller that unity.
+In the third section, we discuss magma-valued metric spaces.
+The density property of the ordered unital magmas and monoids helps us to generalize a couple of classical results related to the convergence and Cauchy property of sequences.
+The last section is devoted to magma-valued normed groups and some subgroups of the additive group of Cauchy sequences.